-- A full methodology for this test is available from our website. - The products chosen for this test were selected by SE Labs. - The test was unsponsored. - The test was conducted between January and March 2018. - All products were configured according to each vendor's recommendations, when such recommendations were provided. - Malicious URLs and legitimate applications and URLs were independently located and verified by SE Labs. - Targeted attacks were selected and verified by SE Labs. - Malicious and legitimate data was provided to partner organisations once the test was complete. - SE Labs conducted this email security services protection test using real email accounts running on popular commercial services.
+A full methodology for this test is available from our website.

+- The products chosen for this test were selected by SE Labs. - The test was unsponsored. - The test was conducted between January and March 2018. - All products were configured according to each vendor's recommendations, when such recommendations were provided. - Malicious URLs and legitimate applications and URLs were independently located and verified by SE Labs. - Targeted attacks were selected and verified by SE Labs. - Malicious and legitimate data was provided to partner organisations once the test was complete. - SE Labs conducted this endpoint security testing on physical PCs, not virtual machines.